skyzyx/rg35xx-garlicos-macos-instructions/README.md

     Expert command (? for help):
     ```

-1. Move backup data structurs to end of disk.
+1. Move backup data structures to end of disk.

     ```plain
     e